sohsoh5/Javascript-Waitroom/README.md

 3. Run `fastly compute publish` to create a service and perform #4, #5, and #6
    - You can also manually alter your fastly.toml file to include and already existing service ID and enter the backends/dictionaries.
 4. Create the `upstash` backend, changing the default hostname to the one provided in the Upstash console.
+This is your waiting room database backend.
 5. Create the `protected_content` backend by accepting the default example host or setting your own.
+This is your site that's being protected by the waiting room
 6. Populate the `config` and `waitroom_param` dictionaries by following the prompts to configure Upstash and set a secret for signing cookies.
 7. Run `fastly compute publish` once more to deploy your queue.